-- Differential Thermal Analysis are usually performed on powders and for this reason, the resulting data may not be representative of bulk samples, where transformations may be controlled by the buildup of strain energy.
+- Differential Thermal Analysis is usually performed on powders and for this reason, the resulting data may not be representative of bulk samples, where transformations may be controlled by the buildup of strain energy.

 - The rate of heat evolution may be high enough to saturate the response capability of the measuring system.
 This limitation may be overcome by diluting the test sample with inert material.

-- Problems are encountered in transferring heat uniformly away from the specimen at temperature range of –200 to 500◦C. This problem may be solved by using flat disc like thermocouples to ensure optimum thermal contact with the now flat bottomed sample container.
+- Problems are encountered in transferring heat uniformly away from the specimen at temperature range of 200 to 500◦C. This problem may be solved by using flat disc-like thermocouples to ensure optimum thermal contact with the now flat bottomed sample container.

 2. Spectroscopic Techniques

 Spectroscopic analytical methods include all techniques which probe certain features of a given sample by measuring the amount of radiation emitted or absorbed by molecular or atomic species of interest.
 This method of analysis uses electromagnetic radiation to interact with matter and thus investigate certain features of a sample as a function of wavelength (λ).
 Because these methods of analysis use a common set of optical devices for collimating and focusing the radiation, they often are identified as optical spectroscopies.
-Some of the most frequently used spectroscopic methods of analysis include vibrational spectroscopy, diffuse reflectance spectroscopy, fluorescence spectroscopy, FT-IR spectroscopy etc. and each operate over different, limited frequency ranges within this broad spectrum, depending on the processes and degree of the energy changes.
+Some of the most frequently used spectroscopic methods of analysis include vibrational spectroscopy, diffuse reflectance spectroscopy, fluorescence spectroscopy, FT-IR spectroscopy etc. and each operates over different, limited frequency ranges within this broad spectrum, depending on the processes and degree of the energy changes.

 a.
 Vibrational spectroscopy